paulsalcido/secret-tribble/README.md

 * _The Cabin in the Woods_ is running in the background.
 There is nothing that you can't succeed at once you enter the Whedonverse.
 WHEDON IS MY MASTER NOW.
+* After some more wine and a bit of violin practice, I went ahead and added libsdl-image1.2-dev libsdl-mixer1.2-dev libsdl-ttf2.0-dev, which should allow me to get deeper into the tutorial (and refactor that stuff to be relatively OO).

 Let's get started.